John Paul Getty III

-John Paul Getty III (/ˈgɛti/; born Eugene Paul Getty II; November 4, 1956 – February 5, 2011) was the grandson of American oil tycoon J. Paul Getty, who was once the richest man in the world.
-While living in Rome in 1973, he was kidnapped by the 'Ndrangheta and held for a $17 million ransom.
-His grandfather was reluctant to pay, but, after John Paul Getty III's severed ear was received by a newspaper, the grandfather negotiated a payment of $2.2 million, and Getty was released five months after being kidnapped.
-Getty developed an addiction to drugs and alcohol soon after, eventually leading to an overdose and stroke which left him severely disabled for the rest of his life.
+John Paul Getty III (/ˈgɛti/; born Eugene Paul Getty II; November 4, 1956 – February 5, 2011) was the grandson of the American-born British oil tycoon J. Paul Getty, who was once the richest man in the world.
+While living in Rome in 1973, he was kidnapped by the 'Ndrangheta, an Italian criminal organization based in Calabria, and held for a $17 million ransom.
+His grandfather initially refused to pay, but, after John Paul Getty III's severed ear was received by a newspaper, his grandfather relented to a new, lower demand, and Getty was released five months after being kidnapped.
+Getty subsequently developed an addiction to alcohol and other drugs, leading to an overdose and stroke in 1981 at the age of 25, which left him severely disabled for the rest of his life.

 Early life

-Getty was born in Minneapolis, Minnesota.
+Getty was born in Minneapolis, Minnesota as eldest of four children of John Paul Getty Jr. and Abigail "Gail" Harris.
 He spent most of his childhood in Rome while his father headed the Italian division of the Getty family oil business.
-His parents divorced in 1964 when he was eight years old, and his father married model and actress Talitha Pol in 1966.
-The couple adopted a hippie lifestyle, spending much time in Britain and Morocco during the 1960s.
+His parents divorced in 1964 when he was eight years old, and his father married Dutch model and actress Talitha Pol in 1966.
+The couple adopted a hippie lifestyle, spending much time in Great Britain and Morocco during the 1960s.
 Getty remained in Italy with his mother Gail and attended St. George's British International School in Rome.

-In July 1971, his stepmother died of an alleged heroin overdose in Rome, and his father moved back to the United Kingdom, partly to escape charges of drug possession which he was facing in Italy.
+In July 1971, his stepmother died of an alleged heroin overdose in Rome and his father moved back to the United Kingdom, partly to escape charges of drug possession which he was facing in Italy.
 In early 1972, Getty was expelled from St. George's after painting offensive six-foot-high wording in a hallway of the school, aimed at the school's headmaster.
-Paul remained in Italy where he lived a bohemian lifestyle, living in a squat, frequenting nightclubs and taking part in left-wing demonstrations.
+Getty remained in Italy where he lived a bohemian lifestyle, living in a squat, frequenting nightclubs and taking part in left-wing demonstrations.
 He had considerable artistic talent and reportedly earned a living making jewelry, selling his paintings and cartoons, and appearing in movies as an extra.
 The Italian adult magazine Playmen paid him $1,000 to appear naked in a spread and on the cover of its August 1973 issue, released a month after he was kidnapped.